bbchung/clighter/README.md

 ## FAQ

 ### The clighter plugin doesn't work.
-Vim version 7.3 or above is need, and make sure libclang is installed correctly and set g:clighter_libclang_path if need.
+Vim version 7.3(or above) with python2.x is required, and make sure libclang is installed correctly and set g:clighter_libclang_path if need.

 ### Highlighing is not quick-response